-- The library retains recorded images for a limited period of time. - Only authorized Library staff may view recordings. - Library security camera recordings are public records, and may be viewed upon receipt of an open records or law enforcement request. - Library security camera recordings will be shared with law enforcement as a part of investigating and prosecuting crimes committed on Library property.
+- The library retains recorded images for a limited period of time. - The images are administrative records to be viewed only at the discretion of the Library Director and by people authorized by the Library Director. - Library security camera recordings are public records, and may be viewed upon receipt of an open records or law enforcement request. - Library security camera recordings will be shared with law enforcement as a part of investigating and prosecuting crimes committed on Library property.